cdstelly/nugget/README.md

 Building
 ----------

-The current alpha build depends upon libpcap for network forensics,  have them installed.
+The current alpha build depends upon libpcap for network forensics; have them installed.

 To build from source:
 ```